 - For a large jar: press the tortilla down around the bottom of the jar (like in the photo below).
 You’ll want to quite firmly press and hold it in place for about 30 seconds, so the edges stay down and don’t just bounce back up again.

 - Transfer the pot, bowl or jar to your oven set at 350F/180C fan and bake for 12 minutes, or until they’re crispy and starting to turn golden brown.

 - Remove from the oven, then set aside to cool.

 How to make the loaded burrito bowls

-Pile your shredded lettuce into your taco bowls, then top with the smoky beef, diced tomatoes, black beans, a dollop of yoghurt and finish with the grated cheese.
+Pile your shredded lettuce into your taco bowls, then top with the smoky beef and beans, diced tomatoes, a dollop of yogurt and finish with the grated cheese.

 Got a question?

 They’ll keep well for at least a week in an airtight container at room temperature.

 You can really add whatever you like!
 A couple of ideas:

 – Make quick smashed avocado: mix 1 ripe avocado with a handful of chopped cilantro leaves,1 tablespoon of lime or lemon juice and 1/2 teaspoon of salt.